"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Empathy as Political Force: Redefining Leadership

-This doesn't mean sacrificing policy substance—indeed, Biden's legislative record is substantial, including the American Rescue Plan, the Bipartisan Infrastructure Law, the CHIPS and Science Act, and the Inflation Reduction Act.
+This doesn't mean sacrificing policy substance; indeed, Biden's legislative record is substantial, including the American Rescue Plan, the Bipartisan Infrastructure Law, the CHIPS and Science Act, and the Inflation Reduction Act.
 Rather, it represented an integration of policy with personality, substance with style, that reflected the Helper's holistic approach to human interaction.

-Conclusion: The Helper President's Journey Complete
+Conclusion: The Helper President's Journey Continues

-From his natural gift for empathic connection to his occasional struggles with assertive boundary-setting, from his transformation of personal tragedy into public service to his bridge-building across divides, Biden embodied the Helper's journey in public life.
+From his natural gift for empathic connection to his occasional struggles with assertive boundary-setting, from his transformation of personal tragedy into public service to his bridge-building across divides, Biden has embodied the Helper's journey in public life.

 As Biden himself has often said: